panda-re/panda/panda/docs/syscalls2.md

 Caveats
 ----

-Linux x86 and ARM, as well as several versions of Windows x86 are currently supported.
+Linux x86, x86_64, ARM,  and MIPS as well as several versions of Windows x86 are currently supported.
 64-bit versions of Windows are not currently supported, because we have not yet implemented the 64-bit Windows system call ABI.
 Patches for 64-bit support would be greatly appreciated!

 Use
 ----